Join our Collector Community!

 When the Whitney Museum of American Art moved to its new location downtown in 2015, the Metropolitan Museum expanded from its iconic 5th Avenue location to include the vacated 1966 building designed by Marcel Breuer located at E. 75th and Madison.
 Opened on March 18, 2016, the intent of the newly leased space is to expand the Met’s modern and contemporary visual and performing arts program through monographic and thematic exhibitions and performances such as the current solo exhibition of the works of deceased abstract artist Nasreen Mohamedi.
 But, in a twist that distinguishes these endeavors from its competitors such as MoMA, the Breuer also draws upon many of its own important pre-20th century historical works and loaned works to present new comparative viewer experiences that underscore the relevance and appreciation of art history.

-Albrecht Dürer, Salvator Mundi (ca. 1505)(Oil on Linen), Metropolitan Museum
+Albrecht Dürer, Salvator Mundi (ca. 1505)(Oil on linen), Metropolitan Museum

-Albrecht Dürer, Salvator Mundi (ca. 1505)(Oil on Linen), Metropolitan Museum
+Albrecht Dürer, Salvator Mundi (ca. 1505)(Oil on linen), Metropolitan Museum

 In the inaugural exhibition “Unfinished: Thoughts Left Visible” the Met Breuer does what only a museum with the depth of the Met can do and that is to hang 550 years of art history from the Renaissance to the present in a way that unites old and new in more than just a chronological timeline.
 In this exhibition, visitors are faced with 197 “unfinished” works by masters ranging from Titian, Michelangelo, Rubens and Rembrandt to Monet, Degas and Cezanne to Picasso, Freud, Pollock and Neel, to name but a few.